 Your utility Power Factor is the ratio of the system’s Real Power and the Apparent Power (Eq.
-1).
+1, Fig. 1).
 This unitless factor ranges from −1 to 1.
-The Power Factor ratio aptly describes the type of storage elements in the circuit and the stability of the current-to-voltage relationship.
+The Power Factor ratio aptly describes the type of storage elements in the circuit and the phase relationship of the current to voltage.
 More importantly, for utility companies, this ratio provides insight into a user’s power consumption habits, enabling them to apply fees related to lower value Power Factors (usually below 0.80 or 0.85).

 Power Factor = Real Power/Apparent Power (1)

 Inductive or motor-control environments are most apt to impact the system’s Power Factor.
 Consequently, many industrial processing facilities are piquing the interest of utility companies due to their typically low Power Factor numbers.
 These facilities have a large number of induction motors that drive pumps, conveyors, and other machinery in the plant.
 Induction motors, with their inductive elements, cause low positive Power Factors.

 The three elements of the Power Factor diagram are Real Power, Reactive Power, and Apparent Power.
 In Figure 1, the graphical relationship of these powers conveniently uses a right triangle, where the Pythagorean theorem of S2 = P2 + Q2 becomes very helpful.

 1. The “power triangle” includes Real Power, Reactive Power, and Apparent Power.